telepresenceio/telepresence/DEVELOPING.md

  - `DTEST_REGISTRY` (optional) is the Docker registry that images are pushed to by the tests, if set.
 Otherwise, the tests will automatically use a registry running locally in Docker ("localhost:5000").
-The tests will push images named `tel2` and `tel2-base` with various version tags.
+The tests will push images named `tel2` with various version tags.
 It is not necessary to set this unless you have set `DTEST_KUBECONFIG`.

 The output of `make help` has a bit more information.